It's always polite to say "thank you," but it is especially important when a new job is on the line.

 [Your Name]

 The above letter contains most of what is considered to be essential.
-It reiterates interest and reminds the interviewer particularly what makes you unique.
-But it lacks any real substance.
+It reiterates interest and reminds the interviewer of what makes you particularly unique.
+But it lacks any real substance and the key elements necessary to stand out.

 Interviewers will read this note and forget about it in five minutes.
 Why?
 Because they’ve already seen 15 other notes thanking them for their consideration for the exact same job.

-How to write a “thank you so much for taking the time” email that packs a punch
+How to write a "thank you for considering my application" email that packs a punch

 Sure, you can be lazy and stick to the generic note above.
-It’s the bare minimum of effort but it is still technically polite and professional.
+It's the bare minimum of effort but still technically polite and professional.

 The thing is, a bland letter like that isn’t going to help you stand out.
 It certainly isn’t going to change or improve an opinion or help the interviewer remember you in a positive light.